 So within “Urban” Ministry it is worth noting that we can identify a number of categories.
 These will include:

 University areas and student ministry.
-This may include a signicant number of international students creating a multi-ethic feel to community and church life.
+This may include a signicant number of international students creating a multi-ethnic feel to community and church life.

 Prosperous and gentrified parts of cities, home to graduates and young professionals.
 This may include ministries aimed at reaching business-people and office workers.